 - Represented Cook County Recorder of Deeds in Michael Shakman v.
 Democratic Party of Cook County.

-- Lead attorney defending Cook County Sheriff, in the wrongful death lawsuit Michael Chambers v.
-Sheriff Sheahan, arising out of a wedding brawl at the Countryside Holiday Inn.
-This lawsuit was identified by Crain’s Chicago Business as one of its most significant cases in 2007.
+- Defended the Cook County Sheriff as lead attorney in the wrongful death lawsuit Michael Chambers v.
+Sheriff Sheahan, arising from a wedding brawl at the Countryside Holiday Inn.
+Crain's Chicago Business identified this lawsuit as one of its most significant cases in 2007.

 - Defended the State of Illinois highway construction program for minority and disadvantaged businesses against federal constitutional attack in Northern Contracting v.
 IDOT.

-- Defended Illinois State Treasurer, in a constitutional class action lawsuit in Canel v.
+- Defended the Illinois State Treasurer in a constitutional class action lawsuit in Canel v.
 Rutherford.

-- Lead attorney defending the Chicago White Sox in a lawsuit brought by former Kansas City Royals coach, Thomas Gamboa, based upon an attack by father and son spectators during a game at U.S. Cellular Field.
+- Lead attorney representing the Chicago White Sox in a lawsuit brought by former Kansas City Royals coach Thomas Gamboa and based upon an attack by father and son spectators during a game at U.S. Cellular Field.

 - Defended the White Sox in the Illinois Appellate Court in both Mazin v.
 Chicago White Sox and Marianne Fricano v.
 Chicago White Sox, et al.

-- Lead trial attorney in successful defense of White Sox ball park security practices in Shugrue v.
+- Lead trial attorney successfully defending White Sox ballpark security practices in Shugrue v.
 Chicago White Sox.